-What day’s appointments are most likely to be cancelled?
+What day of the week are appointments most likely to be cancelled?

-QueueDr is introducing a new series of blog posts based on our analysis of 24,000 customer cancellations that QueueDr has helped automatically fill in the last couple months.
+QueueDr is introducing a new series of blog posts based on our analysis of hundreds of thousands of cancelled appointments that QueueDr has helped automatically fill.
 After analyzing these cancellations we learned many things, some very surprising.
 These posts will provide insight on scheduling, optimization, patient behavior, and the crazy world of healthcare.
 Enjoy!

 Wouldn’t it be grand if we lived in a cancellation-free world?
 A land where everyone honors his or her appointments and never requires reminders or threats of no-show fees?
 The reality is, people cancel, so the question is, how can practices prevent and fill them?
-We looked at over 24,000 patient cancellations to find any patterns that might benefit practices.
+We looked at hundreds of thousands of patient cancellations to find patterns that might benefit practices.

 SHOCKING NEWS – People are less motivated later in the week.

 It probably doesn’t surprise you to learn that people are more likely to cancel their end-of-week appointments.
-The table above shows a clear trend of increased cancellations with each day of the week.
-The one anomaly in this pattern is Friday, which has fewer cancellations than Thursday.
-However, fewer appointments are booked on Friday, the cancellation rate is at it’s highest on the final day of the workweek.
+The table above shows a clear trend of increased cancellations as each day of the week passes.
+Appointments scheduled on Wednesdays are most likely to be cancelled, followed very closely by Thursdays.
+The one anomaly in this pattern is Friday, which has fewer cancellations than Wednesday and Thursday.
+However, fewer appointments are booked on Thursday and Friday than Wednesday.

 To unearth some pearls of wisdom, let's look at the two parties in play…